-€300M being required from 2012-2016, with a peak in 2015; with Europe providing ~ 60%, this will ensure European leadership at a crucial stage of the SKA.
-Phase 2 funding of an additional €1.2B will then be required from 2016-2020, peaking in 2017/18, and with Europe providing ~ 25-30%.
+3. The spending profile for the SKA envisages €300M being required from 2012-2016, with a peak in 2015; with Europe providing ~60%, this will ensure European leadership at a crucial stage of the SKA.
+Phase 2 funding of an additional €1.2B will then be required from 2016-2020, peaking in 2017/18, and with Europe providing ~25-30%.
 Phase 3 funding will follow after 2020.

-It therefore appears possible to establish a phasing plan with significant spending on the E-ELT through ESO starting in 2010; SKA Phase 1 funding will then ramp up from 2012 and both telescopes should achieve early science around the middle of the decade.
-Then, at the end of the E-ELT construction peak in 2016, SKA Phase 2 will begin and the full array will take shape (see Figure 10).
+It therefore appears possible to establish a phasing plan with significant spending on the ELT through ESO starting in 2010; SKA Phase 1 funding will then ramp up from 2012 and both telescopes should achieve early science around the middle of the decade.
+Then, at the end of the ELT construction peak in 2016, SKA Phase 2 will begin and the full array will take shape (see Figure 10).

 The phased approach outlined above will, however, only be feasible if significant additional funds become available soon after 2010.
 This is a necessary condition for the timely construction of the E-ELT, and even more so when the construction phases of these two big projects overlap.
-In total, an additional amount of at least €600M seems to be required between 2012 and 2018 above the level of funds available on the basis of a projection of current funding levels.
-The exact amounts required, and the associated spending profiles, will be key results from the two ongoing design phase studies that include the development of viable funding schemes as a major task.
+In total, an additional amount of at least \notin 600M seems to be required between 2012 and 2018 above the level of funds available on the basis of a projection of current funding levels.
+The exact amounts required, and the associated spending profiles, will be key results from the two ongoing design phase studies which include the development of viable funding schemes as a major task.
 We emphasise that this phased approach is required in order to keep the necessary momentum and expertise to achieve successful European participation and leadership for both projects.

+Figure 10: Indicative timeline for the E-ELT and the SKA.
 4.2.3 Space-Based, Near-Term (-2015)

-4.2.3.1 Gaia Data Analysis and Processing
+4.2.3.1 GAIA Data Analysis and Processing

-Europe has taken the worldwide lead in astrometry with its very successful mission Hipparcos.
-Currently, a successor mission with greatly enhanced capabilities is being prepared for a launch in 2012: Gaia.
+Europe has taken the worldwide lead in astrometry with its very successful mission HIPPARCOS.
+Currently, a successor mission with greatly enhanced capabilities is being prepared for a launch in 2012: GAIA.
 In this section, we want to underline the need to sustain the very substantial data analysis and processing effort for this mission during the entire period until 2022.

-Gaia is unusual not only for its many orders of magnitude improvement in performance compared to the current state of the art, but also for the mission structure.
-Community participation in the Gaia mission is almost entirely in software and data analysis, rather than the hardware instrumental provision typical of ESA missions.
+GAIA is unusual not only for its many orders of magnitude improvement in performance compared to the current state of the art, but also for the mission structure.
+The community participation in the GAIA mission is almost entirely in software and data analysis, rather than the hardware instrumental provision typical of ESA missions.
 This mission structure is driven by the extreme stability specifications for the satellite, which require that the payload be a single integrated optical bench.